hm-lang/core/proposals/README.md

 A store can look up, insert, and delete elements by key quickly (ideally amortized at `O(1)` or at worst `O(lg(N)`).
-You can use the explicit way to define a store, e.g., `VariableName: store{id: idType, value: valueType}`, or you can use an implicit method with brackets, `VariableName[idType]: valueType` or `VariableName: valueType[idType]`.
+You can use the explicit way to define a store, e.g., `VariableName: store[id: idType, value: valueType]`, or you can use an implicit method with brackets, `VariableName[idType]: valueType` or `VariableName: valueType[idType]`.
 For example, for a store that links integers to strings, you can use: `MyStore[int]: string`.
 The default name for a store variable is `Store`, regardless of ID or value type.